jarviscanada/jarvis_data_eng_AliceHuang/linux_sql/README.md

 ```

 # Implementation
-We first designed an Architecture for this project, the diagram has been shown below.
+We designed an Architecture for this project, the diagram has been shown below.
+We implemented the program by using Linux command lines, Bash scripts, PostgreSQL, docker, IntelliJ IDE.

-We would create a docker container in each of the hosts, the docker container will provision our psql instance that will be created later.
-Then we will create a psql instance to store two tables: *host_info* and *host_usage*.
-We will collect hardware information in each of the services and store them as variables, parse them into psql command to insert them into two tables.

-Those functions will be executed through *psql_docker.sh*, *host_info.sh*, *host_usage.sh* and *ddl.sql*.
 ## Architecture
 ![architecture_diagram](./assets/architecture_diagram.png)
-Each of the servers in the Jarvis LCA team will have two *Bash_agent*: *host_info* and *host_usage*, to send data we need to the shared psql instance we created by using the docker container before.
-The two *Bash_agent* will have individual tasks:

-*host_info*: Store hardware information as variables, and insert data into qsql table.

-*host_usage*: Store Memory/CPU usage as variables and insert data into qsql table every minute, execute by crontab.
+- A `psql` instance is used to persist all the data
+- The `bash agent` gathers server usage data, and then insert into the psql instance.
+The `agent` will be installed on every host/server/node.
+The `agent` consists of two bash scripts
+    - `host_info.sh` collects the host hardware info and insert it into the database.
+It will be run only once at the installation time.
+    - `host_usage.sh` collects the current host usage (CPU and Memory) and then insert into the database.
+It will be triggered by the `cron` job every minute.
 ## Scripts
 Shell script description and usage:
 - psql_docker.sh (created a docker container to provision psql instance)